 Proposals submitted to the Digital Museums Canada investment program undergo a competitive and rigorous evaluation process.

 For each call for proposals, the investments requested by all applicants far exceed the budget of Digital Museums Canada’s Large and Medium investment streams together.
 For this reason, the proposals undergo a competitive and rigorous evaluation process.

 DMC reviews all proposals received to ensure that they meet its requirements, including the mandatory criteria (section 4.4).
 Proposals that meet these criteria are then evaluated by the DMC Advisory Committee against the rated criteria (section 4.5) to determine if they will be recommended for investment.

 The process includes individual assessments and group discussions.
 At its annual meeting, the Committee selects the proposals it will recommend to the Canadian Museum of History (CMH) for an investment under the DMC program.

-Once the call for proposals has closed, the evaluation process takes six months, including the evaluation by the Committee.
+Once the call for proposals has closed, the evaluation process takes several months, including the evaluation by the Committee.